percyqaz/AdventOfCode_2022/README.md

 ----

-Here's some languages I'm trying to eventually work in (the more impractical the better):
+Some languages ~~I'm trying to eventually work in~~ to use next year (the more impractical the better):
 - Prolog
 - Elixir
 - Kotlin <- might not happen if I can't get the tooling to work